Inside the Dow's 1168+ point weekly gain

 Investors also watched President Trump, during his week-long trip to the U.K., Ireland and France, maintain his tough stance on trade which includes possibly another $300 billion in tariffs against China and 5 percent Mexican tariffs potentially coming on Monday.
 Still, there were some small green shoots that deals could still be cut.

 Trump tweeted on Friday that “If we are able to make the deal with Mexico, & there is a good chance that we will, they will begin purchasing Farm & Agricultural products at very high levels, starting immediately,” Trump tweeted.
 “If we are unable to make the deal, Mexico will begin paying Tariffs at the 5% level on Monday!”

-While Trump said he will decide on China tariffs after the G20 meeting this month, President Xi on Friday said he has a friend in Trump.
+While Trump said he will decide on China tariffs after the G20 meeting this month, President Xi on Friday said he has a friend in Trump a sign the two global leaders could strike a trade pact that benefits both nations.

 Suzanne O'Halloran is Managing Editor of FOXBusiness.com and is a graduate of Boston College.
 Follow her on Twitter @suzohalloran